James Oglethorpe: War of Jenkins' Ear

-On 15 June, the main contingent of soldiers were resoundingly defeated by an attack by the Spaniards and Yamasee.
+On 15 June, the main contingent of soldiers were resoundingly defeated by an attack by the Spanish and Yamasee.
 Later that month, a flotilla aimed at reinforcing the city slipped through the blockade.
 As the navy was going to leave upon the start of the hurricane season on 5 July, Oglethorpe then planned to launch a combined assault, from the land and water.
 After delays, the plan was abandoned on 2 July when the navy announced an intent to leave on 4 July.
 He briefly considered holding the siege with 200 seamen and a sloop, but decided the idea was impractical.
 Finally, Oglethorpe was forced to abandon the siege.
 He commanded the rearguard during the retreat.
 The trustees presented a 1741 plan to divide Georgia into two sections, but Oglethorpe refused to work with them.

 Spain launched a counter-invasion of Georgia in 1742.
 Oglethorpe led his force in a defeat of Spain, decisively winning the Battle of Bloody Marsh.
 On 25 February 1742, he was made a brigadier general.
 He led another unsuccessful attack on St. Augustine in 1743.
 That year, William Stephens was named the president of Georgia.
 The appointment was a product of the trustees' frustration with Oglethorpe's lack of co-operation.
 He continued to hold practical control over Frederica and let Stephens control Savannah.
 Stephens' government began to not always defer to Oglethorpe's wishes, as did local officials.
 In response, Oglethorpe made another bid to hold his power, feeling Georgia functioned best "when there was no other but himself to direct and determine all controversies."

 The ODNB considers that Oglethorpe's "military contribution was of the very highest order and significance".
 While the loss of the siege of St. Augustine was attributed by some to Oglethorpe, Baine concludes that "Oglethorpe certainly made mistakes of generalship, but he was not the principal cause of its failure."
-The war ended in November 1748 and the 42nd Regiment of Foot was removed from Georgia.
+The war ended in November 1748 and Oglethorpe's Regiment was disbanded.
 By 1749, the Trustees had lost most of their interest in Georgia, and they gave up its charter three years later.